d3datadevelopment/PDFDocuments/README.en.md

 Create a wide variety of static or dynamic PDF documents at the touch of a button.
 The document content is created from templates (Smarty or Twig).

-At the orders of your OXID shop you have the option of creating an invoice and delivery note.
+At the orders of your OXID shop, you have the option of creating an invoice and delivery note.

 The module can be easily extended to adapt existing documents or add new ones.
-Even completely different document types (e.g. article data sheets or pick lists) are possible.
+Even completely different document types (e.g., article data sheets or pick lists) are possible.

 ## System requirements: